GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Related Work

-More recent datasets TrackingNet\cite{datasettrackingnet2018} and LaSOT\cite{datasetlasot2018} offer a scale that is on par with our dataset.
-TrackingNet chooses around 30 thousand videos from YouTube-BB\cite{youtubebb2017} to form its training subset, and it collects another 500 videos with similar class distribution as its evaluation subset, while LaSOT collects and annotates 1.4 thousand videos manually.
-However, both datasets only contain limited number of object classes (21 and 70 classes respectively), which is not enough for both training and evaluation of generic object trackers.
-Moreover, their training and evaluation object classes are fully overlapped with close distribution, thus the evaluation results are highly biased to specific object classes and the performance fail to reflect the generalization ability of trackers on a wide range of unseen objects.
-Table~\ref{tab:tracking_datasets} compares GOT-10k with existing tracking datasets in terms of scale, diversity and experimental setting.
-GOT-10k is magnitudes larger than most tracking datasets and it offers a much wider coverage of moving objects.
-Furthermore, it follows a \textit{one-shot} setting of tracking experiment to encourage the development of generic purposed trackers.
+More recent datasets TrackingNet~\cite{datasettrackingnet2018} and LaSOT~\cite{datasetlasot2018} offer a scale that is on par with our dataset.
+TrackingNet chooses around 30 thousand videos from YouTube-BB~\cite{youtubebb2017} to form its training subset, and it collects another 511 videos with similar class distribution as its evaluation subset; while LaSOT collects and annotates 1.4 thousand videos manually.
+Despite their large scales, their manually defined object classes (21 and 70 object classes, respectively) may not be representative enough for diverse real-world moving objects.
+Besides, in both datasets, the object classes between training and test sets are fully overlapped with close distribution, where the evaluation results of deep trackers may be biased to these classes, and the performance on them cannot reflect the generalization ability of these trackers.
+The comparison of GOT-10k with other tracking datasets in terms of scale, diversity, attribute annotations and others are shown in Table~\ref{tab:tracking_datasets}, Table~\ref{tab:attributes} and Figure~\ref{fig:class_numbers}.
+GOT-10k is larger than most tracking datasets and it offers a much wider coverage of object classes.
+Furthermore, it is the only benchmark that follows the \textit{one-shot} protocol in tracker evaluation to avoid the evaluation bias towards seen classes.

-\textbf{Large-scale video datasets.} In recent years, there have been growing interests in conducting research on videos.
-A number of large-scale video datasets for classification\cite{activitynet2015,kinetics2017}, object detection\cite{ilsvrc2015,youtubebb2017} and multiple object tracking\cite{mot2015,mot2016,kitti2012} have been proposed.
-Among them, the ImageNet Video Image Detection (ImageNet-VID)\cite{ilsvrc2015} and YouTube Bounding Boxes (YouTube-BB)\cite{youtubebb2017} are the two datasets that are most related to the tracking community -- both have been frequently used as extra training videos in deep tracking algorithms\cite{siamesefc2016,siamrpn2018,dsiam2017}.
-The ImageNet-VID collects more than 5 thousand videos and annotates bounding boxes for 30 classes of moving objects.
-The YouTube-BB provides a larger video pool, it consists of over 380 thousand videos with 5.6 million bounding boxes annotated at 1 fps.
-However, the YouTube-BB exhibits a lower diversity with only 23 object classes populated.

-Another research field close to generic object tracking is multiple object tracking (MOT)\cite{mot2015,mot2016,kitti2012}.
-Nevertheless, MOT is a model-specific tracking task and it focuses on tracking specific classes of objects, typically persons and vehicles.
-Table~\ref{tab:trajectory_datasets} compares GOT-10k with popular video trajectory datasets in terms of scale and diversity.
-GOT-10k offers an annotation scale that is on par with ImageNet-VID and YouTube-BB, but it provides more than a magnitude wider coverage of diverse moving objects.
-Moreover, the video image detection datasets contain noisy segments such as short trajectories, incomplete objects and shot changes (Figure 3), while GOT-10k always provides clean and continuous long trajectories.